maxlavr/centos-7/keyboard/readme.md

 #### HELPER LINK: [TO INSTALL MINIMAL CENTOS](../minimal/ "FOLLOW THIS LINK TO MINIMAL")

-1. ### Lets talk about localectl
+1. ### Lets talk about 'localectl' and 'locale'

-	#### 1.1 localectl
+	#### 1.1 localectl & locale

 		# localectl is util that control system locale and keyboard layout settings
+		# locale is perl programm to use or avoid POSIX locales for built-in operations

 	> man localectl
+	> man locale

 		# the configuration file named locale.conf

 	> man locale.conf

-		# it's place in /etc/locale.conf
+		# it's located in /etc/locale.conf
-		# your can learn more after type

-	> man locale.conf

-		# we need some params, but before configure we need to know virtual
-		# console keyboard mapping(simple: what languages we can use?)
-		# lets type:
+		# to know more about your configuration now type:

+	> locale
-	> localectl list-keymaps
+	> locale -v

-		# there is all available for you
-		# very big output i think, make shorter, I need only macintosh and lets type:

-	> localectl list-keymaps | grep mac
+	> localectl

-		# this is all available for me(your can diff)
-		# and now we can configure keyboead by
-		# 1. open /etc/localectl.conf or 2. use util localectl
-		# lets use both
+### this link can help you [man-locale-officail](https://jlk.fjfi.cvut.cz/arch/manpages/man/locale.1.en "man locale official")